 This post contains affiliate links.

-UC: What inspired you to start designing?
+UC: What inspired you start your own artisan yarn company?

-UC: Tell us about your cultural background.
-What was the yarn crafts scene like in your community when you were growing up?
-How does that compare with the current scene in Ohio?
+UC: What was the yarn crafts scene like in Pais Vasco when you were growing up?

 UC: Does your cultural background influence your crafting?
 If so, how?